The Spread of Christianity in Suzhou

 Up until 1879, AMEC had built four evangelical venues in the surrounding Tiancizhuang region of Suzhou: on Shiquan Street, Hulong Street, Phoenix Street, and Stream Street.
 Hulong Street is now the People's Road and Stream Street is at the west end of today's Shiquan Street near Hulong Street.
 The evangelical venues were not the same as a church in that they were rented rooms that were then refurbished to hold gatherings.

 In 1881, through the efforts of Alvin Pierson Parker and Walter Russell Lambuth, the missionaries managed to raise funds and purchased a piece of land in today's Shizi Street in Tiancizhuang to build a church for 400 people.
 It was the first church in Suzhou.
 Later on, as attendance numbers increased, the original seats became scarce.
 For relieving this tension of increased number of believers, the original main hall of the church was demolished in 1915 for rebuilding a church twice the size of the original with a capacity of 800.
-In remembrance of John Wesley, the church was given the name The John's which is now The John's of Suzhou Protestant Church can be found at the east end of today's Shizi Street and the west gate of Suzhou University.
+In remembrance of John Wesley, the church was given the name The John's which is now Suzhou's St. John's Protestant Church can be found at the east end of today's Shizi Street and the west gate of Suzhou University.

 The Nobel Prize winner of physics, Tsung-Dao Lee's grandfather was the first Chinese minister of this church.
 Even today, a monument inscription about Rev. Lee is still in St. John's church.

 After the Cultural Revolution, The John's church was used by The First People's Hospital until 2003 when it officially reclaimed the building to reopen for public worship.